flutter/flutter-intellij/testing.md

 * browse to and select `<flutter-root>/examples/flutter_gallery`
 * ensure there are no analysis errors or warnings
 * ensure that the `flutter_gallery` launch configuration shows up and is selected
-* verify that the `flutter_gallery` launch configuration runs without errors

 ## Run / Debug